taowen/vite-howto/packages/DYNAMIC-LINKING/hybrid-npm-package/README.md

 ## UX Problem

 The javascript files should be rolled up as one big file to reduce network download time

+We do not want test file packaged into production npm library

 ## Solution Walkthrough